Clarity-Analytics/canvas-OLD-Workstation/src/app/doc.reference.component.md

 * Eazl is the RESTful API, to which Canvas connects
 * Overlay is a descriptive data collection tool.

+Backend Services
+There are two types of services:
+Data Services — A generic backend services that serves data based on input parameters and is not dependent on any visualisations.
+This layer is exposed as REST API which are generically consumed by other applications at Myntra some of which are customer facing applications as well.
+UDP Services — A service layer that saves users interaction with visualisation interface.
+This layer is also acting as a bridge between UI and Data Services and performing very thin semantic changes on the data passing through this layer.

+Data Caching
+This acts as one of the key component to help provide faster data by minimising the number of database queries.
+Cache hits are generally served in milliseconds and database hits take few seconds depending on the type of data being requested.
+Redis is used to as data cache.
+Data gets stored in cache once it is requested by any user and if same data is requested by other user then it is served out of cache itself.
+Data is cached by generating a unique key based on request parameters of data services API
+A pre-cacher is implemented that scans through all the dashboards created by user or accessed by users in last X days and it caches the data with default date for all the dashboards.
+This ensures super fast first load of any dashboard being accessed by user.

+Metadata (Data Catalog)
+Metadata store acts as an understanding layer between metric data store and UDP.
+The metadata store is responsible to define collections, metrics and dimensions mapped to a table in SQL world.
+It also supports definition of each metric that is eventually displayed to end user of UDP.
+It supports various additional features like formula definitions, type of metrics (e.g. Aggregate Metrics Vs Snapshot Metrics), visibility of metric or dimension etc. There are set of REST API defined that enables easy discovery of collections, metrics and dimensions
+MySQL is used as metadata store as well as for application data store for UDP services

 ## 5. Installation